netdata/netdata/packaging/installer/methods/packages.md

 architectures), these packages integrate tightly with your system's package manager, making them easier to maintain, update, and uninstall.

 We currently use [packagecloud](https://packagecloud.io/netdata/) to supply repositories and packages.

-We provide two separate repositories, one for nightly releases and another for stable releases.
+We provide two separate repositories, one for nightly releases, and another for stable releases.

 -   Nightly releases: [netdata/netdata-edge](https://packagecloud.io/netdata/netdata-edge)
 -   Stable releases: [netdata/netdata](https://packagecloud.io/netdata/netdata)